cmacmackin/isoft/doc_pages/1-running/1-build.md

 - [FoBiS.py](https://github.com/szaghi/FoBiS/wiki), a simple build system for Fortran
 - [FORD](https://github.com/Fortran-FOSS-Programmers/ford/wiki), a documentation tool for Fortran

-During the build process, the following libraries will automatically be built.
+The following libraries were downloaded with ISOFT as submodules and will automatically be compiled as part of the build process:

 - [FACE](https://szaghi.github.io/FACE/index.html)
 - [factual](https://github.com/cmacmackin/factual)